BurntSushi/erd/README.md

 complexity. `erd` will implicitly trust GraphViz to "do the right thing" without a lot of fiddling with its options.

-If you require more exotic needs, then I suggest that either `erd` is not the right tool, *or* you could use `erd` to output an `er` file as a `dot` file.
+If you have more exotic needs, then I suggest that either `erd` is not the right tool, *or* you could use `erd` to output an `er` file as a `dot` file.
 You can then customize it further manually or using some other tool.